syllabix/deepai/README.md

 ```
   -api string
-        an identifier for a deepai api (nsfw, moderation)
+        an identifier for a deepai api (nsfw, moderation, face)
   -f string
         a valid path to an image file
   -t string